KyrosWeb/Paper-Minecraft-Docker-ARMV7/README.md

 # Paper-Minecraft-Docker-ARMv7
 A simple Linux Docker Image for Paper Minecraft Sever.
+This Docker Image is supported by 32bit OS

 ## Command
 First of all you have to build the Dockerfile